gearglow/ReptiliaWithATwist/The List.md

 The rest of the trip passed uneventfully, though pleasantly.
-Elysia's newfound confidence helped draw out the normally-shy Neville, and Luna found much in the way of common ground with both Elysia and Hermione.
+Elysia's new-found confidence helped draw out the normally-shy Neville, and Luna found much in the way of common ground with both Elysia and Hermione.
 Her tendency to talk about creatures nobody else could see, or believed existed, notwithstanding, she easily kept pace with the two older girls intellectually.

 Finally, they arrived at Hogsmeade Station and disembarked, with a wave to Hagrid which made the large man do a double-take.
 As the six of them approached the horseless carriages, Luna made a detour to the front of one, tugging Hermione's hand.